CJones770/tractography-pipeline-restore/Pipeline/README.txt

 [you may need superuser/root priveleges to perform docker commands in general, and restarting the daemon will likely interrupt active processes in other containers if not kill them entirely]
 ** The above steps were pulled from the official Nvidia website at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker **

+3) PULLING THE PIPELINE'S DOCKER IMAGE FROM DOCKERHUB:
 The necessary docker image to run this pipeline can be pulled from docker hub by calling $ sudo docker pull jonescorey/dwi-pipeline

 This pipeline is designed to run in a docker container that mounts a subject directory and an output directory from the host machine as volumes in the container.

+4) RUNNING DOCKER CONTAINER AND MOUNTING LOCAL FILES TO IT:

+** NOTE: it is important to not include any additional forward slashes in the following steps AND ** YOU SHOULD NOT MOUNT OR USE "/" OR ANY OTHER RESTRICTED DIRECTORIES AS INPUT OR OUTPUT DIRECTORIES UNLESS YOU KNOW WHAT YOU ARE DOING AND HAVE ACCESS TO THEM **

-This mounting is performed while calling 'docker run' on the image file e.g., If the image is tagged "dwi-pipeline:latest", one may mount their directories by running the following command:
+File mounting is performed while calling 'docker run' on the docker image e.g., If the image is tagged "dwi-pipeline:latest", one may mount their directories by running the following command:

 docker run -it --rm --runtime=nvidia -v /Path/to/local_Subject_Data:/Path/toSubjData/inContainer -v /Path/to/local_OutputFolder:/Outputs --name choose_name_for_container jonescorey/dwi-pipeline:latest

-where the -it option runs the container in an interactive terminal, --rm declares the container shall be removed when stopped, runtime=nvidia enables the CUDA container runtime, -v specifies each volume to be mounted from the host machine to the container, the name of the container is arbitrary, and the final input is the image name with its tag i.e., dwi-pipeline:latest or equivalent as stored on the host machine.
+where the -it option runs the container in an interactive terminal, --rm declares the container shall be removed when stopped, runtime=nvidia enables the CUDA container runtime, -v specifies each volume to be mounted from the host machine to the container, the name of the container is arbitrary, and the final input is the image name with its tag i.e., jonescorey/dwi-pipeline:latest or equivalent that is stored on the host machine.

-To run the pipeline in full one must call the 'long_Runner.sh' or 'mini_Runner.sh' script located in the Pipeline's bin, which exists in the container path /opt/Pipeline/Pipeline/Pipeline/bin/ ; i.e., once in the container's interactive terminal, one must navigate to the directory with $ cd /opt/Pipeline/Pipeline/Pipeline/bin/ ; then run $ ./long_Runner.sh (or mini_Runner.sh) with the following inputs:
+5) PIPELINE RUNNER SCRIPTS: [READ IN FULL BEFORE DECIDING WHICH SCRIPT IS BEST SUITED FOR YOU] To run the pipeline in full one must call the 'long_Runner.sh' or 'mini_Runner.sh' script located in the Pipeline's bin, which exists in the container path /opt/Pipeline/Pipeline/Pipeline/bin/ ; i.e., once in the container's interactive terminal, one must navigate to the directory with $ cd /opt/Pipeline/Pipeline/Pipeline/bin/ ; then run $ ./long_Runner.sh (or mini_Runner.sh) with the following inputs: